elliotberdy/screenshot-api/README.md

 ### Building a simple API that can take a screenshot

-The next step was to get familiar with Puppeteer and build a really simple version of the API - an MVP if you will.
+Once I had chosen to use Puppeteer, the next step was to get familiar with it and build a really simple version of the API - an MVP if you will.
 I found the following simple code to open a web page and take a screenshot of it:

     const puppeteer = require('puppeteer');
     (async () => { const browser = await puppeteer.launch();